Juniva616/quiz/README.md

 **As a First Time Visitor,** I want to get a feedback after each my reply to the question to find out if I gave a correct answer.

 - The message "You are right!" or "You are wrong!" appears on the top of each page with the correct answer, which immidiately gives the user a feedback to his action.
+Also a detailed correct answer widens the knowledge of the user about flora and fauna.

  **As a First Time Visitor,** passing the quiz, I want to feel myself a winner.
- - When the user answers all the questions the message "Congratulations!
+ - When the user answers all the questions the message appears: "Congratulations!
 You answered % out of % questions correctly!
 Well done!",   "Thank you for your time!", which leaves the user with a pleasant impression that he/she is a winner, he/she is valued and appreciated.

-## Testing
+# Testing
 - The site has been tested in Chrome, Edge, Firefox and Opera and it works correctly in all browsers, all buttons work as intended.
 - The site is adapted to different screen sizes which is tested with DevTools (Responsive) and with a real notebook, smartphones and a tablet by me and my friends.